-As I stepped onto the jet-bridge there was a blast of warm bright light – and then the shelter of the air-conditioned tunnel.
-It was a hot summer day in Dallas, but my ultimate destination was California’s High Sierra, where I’d planned a three-week hike.
-First I’d need to find the gate for my next connection, and the clock was ticking.
+As I stepped onto the jet-bridge there was a blast of warmth and a flash of bright light – and then the cool shade of the air-conditioned tunnel.
+It was a hot summer day in Dallas.
+My ultimate destination was the mountains of California’s High Sierra, where I’d planned a three-week hike — but right now, the clock was ticking down to the departure of my next connection, and I needed to find the gate.
 Walk quickly, I told myself.
 Pay Attention!

-Two days before departing, I’d met a college student for coffee.
-A friend of mine, who’s her mentor, thought she’d benefit from my experience and perspective.
+Two days earlier, I’d met a college student for coffee.
+A friend of mine, her mentor, thought she’d benefit from my experience.
 Over cappuccinos we chatted about a number of things, including the concept of “balance.”
 The idea that a person could enjoy success at work and participate in other interests.
 And spend time with friends.
 And read books.
 She was young, so family wasn’t in the mix yet.
-There are a lot of and’s in life, I pointed out.
+In life there are a lot of and’s, I pointed out.
 If you want A and B and C, it’s up to you to figure out how.
 Continue reading “Pondering Clouds, Sparks, and Disney’s “Soul””